Jacob-Barhak/MIST/README.txt

 SimulationExamples.pdf : A document describing the examples in Testing.zip that are used to test the simulation system.
 It also contains calculations of the expected outcomes and provide a description of tests carried out in TestCode.py.
 SimulationExamples.doc : The original word version from which SimulationExamples.pdf was created.
 TestingResults.mdb : A Microsoft Access Database used to test the report mathematics performing the same calculations as the system and outputs files that can be loaded into TestCode.txt.
 The file contains visual basic code that generates csv files from InputExample.py results.
 These csv files can then be converted back to code that is merged into InputExample.py as testing code.
-ClusterRun.py : A Python script for running multiple simulations with variation overrides on a cluster.
-Very similar to MultiRun.bash, with some enhancements such as creating plots.
+ClusterRun.py : A Python script for running multiple simulations with variation overrides on a cluster with some enhancements such as creating plots.
 This file should be modified before use to fit the cluster it is running on - otherwise it will probably not work.
 CodeFromDocAndSpreadsheet.py : A python script that converts rule text from a word document and CSV file from a spreadsheet with populations into code and a model file.
 This script was created to handle a specific format used with the Michigan model documentation.
 This file relies on a very specific format of documents and remains undocumented and should be treated as an example for programmers that want to extend the system.